-- The NZQF includes the NCEA and other NZ certificates such as the New Zealand Certificate in Tourism. - From 2024 The NCEA (National Certificate in Education Achievement) Level 1 requires a minimum of 60 credits plus 20 credits from the Literacy and Numeracy Corequisite (10 Numeracy and 10 Literacy).
-Similar changes will be implemented in 2026 for Level 2 and 2027 for Level 3.
-In 2024 NCEA Level 2 and 3 each require a minimum of 60 credits at Level 2 plus 20 from the previous level (including minimum Level 1 Literacy and Numeracy). - An NCEA certificate endorsed with Excellence requires a minimum of 50 excellence credits at that level or above.
+- The NZQF includes the NCEA and other NZ certificates such as the New Zealand Certificate in Tourism. - The NCEA (National Certificate in Education Achievement) requires a minimum of 60 credits at each level or above plus the 10 Literacy and 10 Numeracy credit requirement. - An NCEA certificate endorsed with Excellence requires a minimum of 50 excellence credits at that level or above.
 A Merit endorsement requires 50 credits of merit or excellence. - A course endorsed with Achieved, Merit or Excellence requires 14 or more credits at Achieved, Merit or Excellence at the lower level that supports the endorsement and at least 3 credits from externally and at least 3 credits from internally assessed standards in a single school year. - Scholarship is a monetary award designed to extend and recognise very high achieving Level 3 students identified by the Principal's Nominee in consultation with the subject teacher.
 Scholarship examinations do not attract credits nor contribute towards a qualification. - University entrance requires achievement of NCEA Level 3 plus 14 credits in each of three subjects from the list of approved subjects.
 In addition, a minimum of 10 numeracy credits at Level 1 or higher and a minimum of 10 literacy credits (5 in reading and 5 in writing) at Level 2 or higher.